spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

   :::

-- A file server to host the Palette manifest.
+- An HTTP file server to host the Palette manifest.
 The file server must be accessible from the target environment where Palette will be installed.
-Below is a list of common file servers:
+Below is a list of common HTTP file servers:
   - [Apache HTTP Server](https://httpd.apache.org/)

   - [Nginx](https://www.nginx.com/)